website-icon/standard/README.md

 ## Quick start: How do I support the standard?

-If you have an existing `favicon.ico` file, all you need to do are three little
+If you have an existing `favicon.ico` file already live on your server, all you need to do are three quick things:
-things:

 1. Move the file: